3D Scans of Forth Bridges to be used in educational game

-The £300,000 scanning project was one of the most challenging and complex 3D scans undertaken anywhere in the world and amassed a data-cloud of many billions of dimensionally accurate points on the structures of the Forth Bridge, Forth Road Bridge and the partially built Queensferry Crossing.
+The £300,000 scanning project was one of the most challenging and complex 3D scans undertaken anywhere in the world and has amassed a data-cloud of many billions of dimensionally accurate points on the structures of the Forth Bridge, Forth Road Bridge and the partially built Queensferry Crossing.

 A grant of £425,000 from Transport Scotland has enabled Scottish digital heritage experts to start work on learning games, augmented reality apps, real-time interactive models for virtual headset tours and video fly-throughs for release in 2018, all aimed at developing STEM skills among pupils in Scottish schools.